Nancy Mace repeatedly shouts anti-trans slur in House hearing: 'I don't really care‘

 But Committee Chair James Comer, a fellow Republican, dismissed the remark and said he was not “up to date” on his “LGBTQ terminology.”

-Mace’s communications director Gabrielle Lipsky told The Independent, “the Left has going for them is political correctness because they are so wrong on everything.”
+Mace’s communications director Gabrielle Lipsky told The Independent, “the only thing the Left has going for them is political correctness because they are so wrong on everything.”

 “So far, the President Donald Trump White House has exposed their failures and abuses of our federal government, and we are determined to keep going,” she continued.
 “Maybe the Left should start worrying about how their failures impact the American people, the national deficit, and Western values instead of obsessing over ‘mean words.’”